Visdum-sales-commission-software

 5. Reduce disputes and dissatisfaction with transparency

-We built Visdum to automate incentive calculations and bring transparency to your sales team.
 With Visdum, all your sales reps can track their achievement and see the maths behind the computations without having to bother the Finance or the Sales Ops team, therefore bringing transparency to the entire process.
-Transparency naturally reduces disputes and increases satisfaction.

 Furthermore, with our Visdum Estimator, sales reps can now easily estimate and plan their future earnings by calculating incentives on pipeline deals.